veemaina/Pizza-project/README.md

 Violet Maina

 # Description
-This is pizza ordering web application that enables one to order  as many pizzas as he/she wants and also offers affordable delivery cost.
+This is a pizza ordering web application that enables one to order  as many pizzas as he/she wants and also offers affordable delivery cost.

 ## setup/installtion Requirement